Light Bringer Art. the shrine of the angel .

 The Concept of Light in Darkness

-This piece embodies the theme of light in darkness, a concept central to all my works.
-The Light Bringer project is an alchemical work, beginning, like all alchemical processes, with the first stage: Nigredo.
+This piece embodies the theme of light in darkness.
+The Light Bringer collection is an alchemical work, beginning, like all alchemical processes, with the first stage: Nigredo.
 In this stage, matter must first become dark—dark like the crow.

 Yet, in my work, light remains central.
 It is the focal point—the Philosophical Stone that transmutes base elements into the noble.